GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Zealot.md

 # Zealot
 You live for the thrill of battle.
 The only time you feel alive is when you put your limits to the test.
-Most zealots are ardent members of some faith, while others seek out heroic quests to maake gains of gold and glory while fulfilling their drive.
+Most zealots are ardent members of some faith, while others seek out heroic quests to make gains of gold and glory while fulfilling their drive.

 **Class Skills**: Select one of the following (Athletics, Survival, or Wrestling).